-- Add the cooled chocolate mixture and all the ingredients to a large mixing bowl or food processor.
+- Add the cooled chocolate mixture and all the other ingredients to a large mixing bowl or food processor.
 Mix until combined.

 - Pour the cake batter into a your cake tin.

 - Bake the cake for 35-40 minutes (Note 3).
 The cake is ready when you can press the centre with your finger and it springs back slightly.
 If you insert a skewer in the middle, there should be a *little* amount of crumbs and/or wet batter on the skewer.
 If in doubt, it's better to underbake the cake than to overbake (it will firm up a lot when it cools).

 - Allow the cake to completely cool in the cake tin then remove.
 It can be messy cutting the cake when it's warm!

-- Serve the cake with cocoa powder/icing sugar, with berries and/or ice cream (Note 4).
+- Serve the cake with cocoa powder/icing sugar, with fresh raspberries and/or ice cream (Note 4).
 Store leftovers in an airtight container at room temperature or in the fridge for 3 days or in the freezer for up to 1 month.

-- The total amount of almond flour can be substituted with 1 cup (125g) all purpose flour and ½ cup (125g) light-tasting vegetable oil such as sunflower or rapeseed.
+- The total amount of almond flour can be substituted with 1 cup (125g) all-purpose flour and ½ cup (125g) light-tasting vegetable oil.
 We have to add oil to compensate for the natural oils normally found in almond flour.

-- If you want an EXTRA fudgy cake (like a truffle), you can use up to 2 cups (250g) applesauce.
+- If you want an EXTRA fudgy cake (like a truffle), you can use up to 2 cups (250g) of applesauce.
 I personally prefer it with less applesauce.

 - If your oven is too hot, your cake may be slightly dark on the outside but very unbaked inside.
 If so, turn down the temperature and cover the tin with an oven-safe plate, as long as it doesn't touch the cake.